Dogwood's Egg Bite Recipe: The Busy Woman's Solution to Protein-Packed Mornings

 Ingredients:

-• 2 silicone baking pans (trust me on this one!) or 2 muffin tins with nonstick spray
+2 silicone muffin tins (trust me on this one!) or 2 regular muffin tins with nonstick spray

-• 20 large whole eggs (free-range from Dogwood if possible)
+22 large whole eggs (free-range from Dogwood are the tastiest!)

-• ½-1 cup cheese (mozzarella or smoked gouda recommended)
+½-1 cup cheese (mozzarella or smoked gouda are our favorites!)

 Steps:

-3. Prep your veggies.
+Prep your veggies.
 Chop everything into small pieces.
-You can cook them first if you prefer (I do this with onions), but it's optional if you're in a hurry.
+You can sauté them first if you prefer (I usually do), but it's optional if you're in a hurry.

-9. Cool and store in the refrigerator for quick grab-and-go breakfasts all week!
+Cool and store in the refrigerator for quick grab-and-go breakfasts all week!
+They heat back up in 15-30 seconds

 Custom Variations